A Fasting Week Day by Day: The Tannerhof Course

 The first fasting day: intake consultation and fasting start

-Transition days: the body switches over
+The transition days: the body switches over

 The fasting days: a rhythm of their own